vaishnavisamboji/Agentic-AI-Systems-MultiModal-RAG-Stable-Diffusion-Fine-Tuning-Travel-Assistant/README.md

 # DATA 266 - Lab 2 - Team 2

-This repository contains the code, documentation (report), and outputs for Lab 2 of the DATA 266 course, completed by Team 2.
+This repository contains the code, documentation, and outputs for Lab 2 of the DATA 266 course, completed by Team 2.
 The lab involved implementing three distinct AI/ML tasks:

 1. A MultiModal Retrieval-Augmented Generation (RAG) System
 2. Fine-Tuning Stable Diffusion using Low-Rank Adaptation (LoRA)